vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 <br/>
 ![Layout Editor](/assets/android_widgets/layout_editor.png "Layout Editor")

-Lets see what are this sections
+Lets see what are this section

 ###Palette
 Palette section will have all your basic UI elements available to you categorized into different sections, like Form Widgets, TextFields, Layouts etc. You can just choose any Elements and Drag and Drop it to the right on the Screen.
 That UI element will be added to your Layout.

 ###Control Bar
-The top bar which you see with options like Nexus one, App Theme etc is control bar, it has different options to test the UI against different conditions.
+The top bar which you see with options like Nexus one, App Theme etc. is control bar, it has different options to test the UI against different conditions.
 You can control the size of screen, orientation theme etc from this bar.
-You can also change Zoom level check lint warnings etc from this bar.
+You can also change Zoom level check lint warnings etc. from this bar.

 ###Design Area
-the remaining Right part of palette is where your UI is coming, you can drag and drop elements to this part, rearrange already put elements, reorder them change there properties by right clicking.
+The remaining Right part of the palette is where your UI is coming, you can drag and drop elements to this part, rearrange already put elements, reorder them change their properties by right clicking.

 ##Common Attributes and Properties

 All UI are of type View and have some common properties which might be useful to understand.
-All the UI Elemets which we will see in next section will have this propeties
+All the UI Elements which we will see in the next section will have this property

 ###android:id
-Id is use to uniquely identify this View in Java Code.
+It is used to uniquely identify this View in Java Code.
 When you assign an ID to a View it makes that view uniquely identifiable in that Layout.
-In later chpaters we will see the use of ID in more details.
+In later chapters we will see the use of ID in more details.

 Here is how it will look like in code
 		android:id="@+id/textView1"